WillMarsdenSTFC/UniNotes/Work Based Learning/Week 2/Week 2 - Foundations of WBL and Reflection.md

 - Manage oneself (and others).
 - Reflect on what has been learnt in and from the workplace.
 - Transfer existing knowledge, capabilities and competences to new or different contexts.

+# Work related skills

+- Action Planning
+- Contribute to meetings
+- Entrepreneurship
+- Goal setting
+- Negotiating
+- Networking
+- Project Management
+- Self-Appraisal
+- Team Working
+- Using, and acting as, a consultant